Rebus Theatre’s Project Alchemy and The Festival Of Daring Possibilities present:

-‘Nye on the River of Life’ Book Launch
+‘Nye on the River of Life’ the video

-A new resource to help explain what happens in the brain with trauma.
+A new resource to help explaining what happens in the brain with Trauma.

 Like many of us Sue Norman and Colleen Weir experienced the trauma of the “Black Summer” bushfires on the far south coast.
 The local artist and counsellor have teamed together to create a clear, simple way for people to learn about trauma.
 These presentations have been offered to volunteer and professional groups working with people struggling with survival after the fires.

-The pair have also prepared a picture book called “Nye on the River of Life” to help people to learn and teach the process of recovery.
-This book is to be launched at the Radical Hope in the Garden event at Navigate Arts in Tanja on Sunday the 12th of November.
+The pair also prepared a picture book called “Nye on the River of Life” to help people to learn and teach the process of recovery.

 There are as many different stories about the bushfire as people caught up in it.
 The experience was so widespread many people have been unable to access the professional support they need.